Lexter-Gbn/My-7OOP-Laboratory-Projects/README.md

 <img src="https://github.com/Lexter-Gbn/My-7OOP-Laboratory-Projects/blob/e47a9cf0ded68c9c65bb1f8a4bfe733373ccc5c2/IMG6262627_25-08-28_22-04-16-270.jpg" width="200" height="400" />

 <p align= "center">
-Hello,im Lexter Gabon a positive and sociable individual who finds happiness in everyday moments and meaningful interactions.
+Hello, im Lexter Gabon a positive and sociable individual who finds happiness in everyday moments and meaningful interactions.
 My academic journey has shaped me into a determined person with a strong desire to continuously improve myself and reach my full potential as a student.

 ### What I Believe In: